systemslab/popper-paper/main.md

 RAM managed by worker nodes and accessible over RDMA or Ethernet.
 Applications access GassyFS through a standard FUSE mount, or may link directly to the library to avoid any overhead that FUSE may introduce.

+![GassyFS has facilities for explicitly managing  persistence to different storage targets.
+A checkpointing infrastructure gives GassyFS flexible policies for persisting namespaces and federating data.](figures/arch.pdf)

 By default all data in GassyFS is non-persistent.
 That is, all metadata and file data is kept in memory, and any node failure will